Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Thin accretion disk properties around rotating black holes in perfect fluid dark matter

-In Table 1, we have displayed the numerical results of maximum values of the energy flux, temperature distribution and emission spectra and also radiative efficiency of a rotating black holes in perfect fluid dark matter for different values of spin and dark matter parameters.
+In Table~\ref{P1-t1}, we have displayed the numerical results of maximum values of the energy flux, temperature distribution and emission spectra and also radiative efficiency of a rotating black holes in PFDM for different values of spin and dark matter parameters.